xiliourt/1minAI-Bulk-Transcoder/README.md

 Note they're one long string, I use gemini to make it into formatted lyrics, I prompt it via CLI with
 ```
-For every .txt file, format it as song lyrics then output to output/filename.txt
+For every .txt file, format it as song lyrics then output to output/filename.txt.
+Don't assume a capital letter is a new line; use language logic instead.
 ```